-What at-home ICI involves
+What home ICI involves

 Pros and cons at a glance